 Toto Temple Deluxe doesn’t really give a “good show” by default.
 You never see spectacular kills like in Towerfall or Starwhal, and not many actions are worth their own replay / slow motion sequence (there are, but they’re harder to spot).
 It’s not making the game less fun to play, obviously, but it’s making it less fun to watch.
 It might not be that attractive to YouTubers and Twitchers for this reason.

 The tension goes up as you’re fighting / trying to survive, but once you or the other player is eliminated, there’s this drop in intensity that lets you breath (and celebrate) for a couple seconds, which feels right.
-On paper, it would probably look like this:
+On paper, it would probably look like the graph on the left:

 You get micro rewards / satisfactions every time you steal the goat or strike a power-up, but the game doesn’t stop nor celebrate it that much, it just keeps going.
 Your real reward is at the end, when you finally reach 3k points and win the match.